AdobeDocs/journey-optimizer-learn.pt-BR/help/challenges/order-confirmation-challenge.md

       * Remova as seções `You may also like`

-      * Adicione o link de cancelamento de inscrição na parte inferior do email
+      * Adicione o link para cancelar inscrição na parte inferior do email

 O email deve ser estruturado da seguinte maneira:
 <table>